 - 1 lime (divided use)

-- 1/2 - 1 tablespoon fresh cilantro or 1/2 teaspoon dried cilantro (chopped)
+- ½ tablespoon fresh cilantro or ½ teaspoon dried cilantro (chopped)

-- paprika to taste
+- salt to taste

 - Serve the shrimp with the remaining lime half for anyone who wants extra lime juice.
 Store leftovers in the refrigerator for up to three days.